Fixing Non-blocking Data Structures for Better Compatibility with Memory Reclamation Schemes: Design

-Once we get to the dangerous zone of logically deleted nodes, Figure~\ref{alg:scotlist} runs a check in L16 which will ensure that reservation made in L8 is correct.
-Once the chain (or its subchain) gets unlinked, L16 fails and we restart the operation from the very beginning.
-We highlight in yellow color all major changes related to SCOT in HP.
+In the dangerous zone of logically deleted nodes, Figure~\ref{alg:scotlist} runs a check in L55 to ensure that the reservation made in L54 is valid.
+Once the chain (or its subchain) gets unlinked, L55 fails, and we restart the operation from the very beginning. \textbf{Green} highlights changes related to SCOT, and \textbf{pink} highlights changes specific to the dangerous zone traversal.